The Wind-Up Bird Chronicle

 I couldn't do it.
 Do you think I DON'T want to see you?

 There is a blank moment in which she seems to be holding her breath.
-Then her

 fingers start to move again.